joaosoft/web/README.md

 * Single/Multiple File Download

 ## With attachment modes
-* [default] zip files when returns more then one file (WithAttachmentMode(webserver.MultiAttachmentModeZip))
+* [default] zip files when returns more then one file (WithServerAttachmentMode(webserver.MultiAttachmentModeZip))
-* [experimental] returns attachmentes splited by a boundary defined on header Content-Type (WithAttachmentMode(webserver.MultiAttachmentModeBoundary))
+* [experimental] returns attachmentes splited by a boundary defined on header Content-Type (WithServerAttachmentMode(webserver.MultiAttachmentModeBoundary))

 ## With support for methods
 * HEAD